ISIS in Action and Other Jihadi Actors

 On 27 March, the commander of the Libyan National Army (LNA) Benghazi Operations Room announced the start of the ‘final’ operation to retake central Benghazi.
 The areas of Sabri and Souq al-Hout, adjacent to the port in central Benghazi, are the final enclaves in the city controlled by a loose jihadist alliance of the Benghazi Revolutionary Shura Council (BRSC), ISIS and Ansar al-Sharia.
 The LNA is currently conducting daily airstrikes in the area and hitting targets with rounds of heavy artillery.
 The jihadist alliance published photographs of its fighters prepared to fend off the attack.
 LNA sources said that on 25 March, a jihadist supply boat was targeted with gunfire and sunk a mile off the coast of Benghazi.
 Other reports say that on 24 March, three boats carrying fleeing jihadists were stopped off the coast of Benghazi and a number of the occupants arrested.

 Clashes broke out last week between the LNA and Derna Mujahedeen Shura Council (DMSC) fighters in Abu Dahak area south of Derna, with the LNA losing one fighter.
 On 23 and 26 March, LNA aircraft conducted airstrikes against DMSC positions while naval forces are still enforcing the maritime blockade around Derna.

+To read about the international community’s responses to jihadis in Libya this week, click here.
+To read the Eye on ISIS team’s explanation of the developments within the anti-ISIS Coalition of Libyan militias, click here.
 To read all four sections of this week’s Eye on ISIS in Libya report, click here.
 To subscribe to receive this report weekly into your inbox, sign up on the subscribe page.